irssi/irssi.github.io/jekyll/documentation/help/otr.markdown

 AUTHQ &lt;question> &lt;secret>
 Start a SMP authentication process.

-Example: <strong>/otr authq "My question is" "this is the secret"</strong>
+Example: %9/otr authq "My question is" "this is the secret"%n

 AUTHABORT
 Abort an ongoing authentication process.